I am a Principal Investigator at the Department of Bioengineering at Imperial College London.

-My group employ tools of statistical mechanics, soft condensed matter physics, applied mathematics, and computation methods to study universal behaviour in biological systems.
+My group employs tools of statistical mechanics, soft matter physics, applied mathematics, and computation methods to study universal behaviour in biological systems.
 Our research expands the horizons of physics and biology by studying biological problems that require the development of novel physics.
-We enjoy close collaborations with biologists (Department of Life Sciences) and bioengineers (Department of Bioengineering) at Imperial College, and biologists (Dunn School of Pathology) at the University of Oxford.
+We enjoy close collaborations with biologists and bioengineers.
 Specific biological processes that we are interested in include protein amyloid self-assembly, cytoplasmic pattern formation, tissue homeostasis, and collective behaviour in living organisms.

 For more information, please go to my Group Homepage.